Simulation in healthcare

 Viso is the user-friendly software suite for audio and video recording, annotation, and quick debriefing.
 Video feedback is the key to objectively assess performance, particularly during team training sessions.
 Videos, including markers and comments, can be viewed both in real-time and after a session, from any location, allowing you to set up a debriefing session wherever you want.

-Recording process simulation sessions
+Video recording simulation sessions

 In Viso it is possible to record different scenarios that take place in sequence in multiple rooms as one composite session.
 Such a session can cover an unlimited number of rooms.